All good things come with a price, don’t they?

 A Little Dusting Goes a Long Way

-What’s one very simple task that can minimize the frequency with which an intensive cleaning is needed?
+What’s one very simple task that can minimize the frequency with which an intensive spring cleaning is needed?

 It may seem a bit counterintuitive to dust vertical surfaces, but dust will accumulate on cupboard exteriors – particularly if a lot of frying is done in your kitchen.
 Fine particles of oil will settle on all surfaces, including vertical ones, acting like a magnet to attract dust.

 Regular dusting with a lint-free cloth or duster helps to prevent this combination of oil and dust from forming that sticky, hard-to-remove residue – which, when left undisturbed, attracts even more dust!